 Climbers, hikers, and outdoor adventurers of all types have enjoyed Patagonia’s Down Sweater for years.
 It’s a go-to piece that has defined a jacket category, as any new down sweater is compared to this legendary benchmark.
 It’s warm enough to be used as a comfortable midlayer during wintertime skiing, but also plenty compressible to bring along on summer alpine adventures.
 And though we wouldn’t call it a bargain, the price is still competitive for what you get: quality down, dependable construction, and reasonable weight—not to mention the whole Patagonia brand cachet.
-Below we break down the Down Sweater's warmth, weather resistance, weight and packability, fit and sizing, and more.
-To see how it stacks up to the competition, check out the comparison table below, and see our articles on the best down jackets and best midlayers.
+Below we break down the Down Sweater's performance.
+To see how it stacks up to the competition, check out our articles on the best down jackets and best midlayers.

 Lightweight and comfortable warmth is what the Patagonia Down Sweater is all about.
 It’s a slightly warmer jacket than even its more expensive sibling, the Micro Puff, and stacks up very well to the other down sweaters on the market.
 Worn as an outer shell, the windproof fabric performs well, keeping you warm even in inclement weather.
 Throw it on under a shell and it’s a near-perfect resort skiing midlayer, provided you keep it protected from moisture.